cdli-gh/cfg-parser/README.md

 	Note that current development focuses on jawoski4conll.py is currently maintained.

-- Experimental conversion to UD.
+- Experimental conversion to UD dependency labels.
 This also provides routines to connect all partial analyses into a single result graph.
+Note that these "repair operations" are relatively slow.

 	jaworski2deps.sh